Infinite-Song/GAS-GCN/README.md

 # GAS-GCN
-The implement of GAS-GCN.
+This is the repo for the GAS-GCN.
-We will update the code as soon as possible
+We will release the code as soon as possible.